-If you’re familiar with investing concepts, then you know that stocks aren’t exactly considered to be the most reliable option.
+If you're familiar with investing concepts, then you know that stocks aren't exactly considered to be the most reliable option if you're looking for short-term growth.

-That’s because, unlike bonds, stocks don’t offer any guarantee of investment returns.
-Either the company you’re investing in does well and you profit, or, well … you know the rest.
+That's because, unlike bonds, stocks don't offer any guarantee of investment returns.
+Either the company you're investing in does well, and you profit, or it doesn't.

-It turns out there are many reasons why those with capital enjoy taking their chance on the stock market.
-Let’s look at some of them.
+There are many reasons why those with capital enjoy taking their chance on the stock market, and here are some of the most important ones to help you build wealth.

 It’s not good to just leave cash sitting around